Katie85/www.thecomfortcupboard.com.au/_posts/2020-12-16-gingerbread.md

 author: Katie Smith
 ---

 I came up with this recipe 2 Christmases ago and it's tradition now to make them each year.
-I'm cutting it fine this year to get it done, because, LIFE, but what would be a 2020 finale without a last minute Gingerbread sesh anyway.
+I'm cutting it fine this year to get it done, because, LIFE; but what would be a 2020 finale without a last minute Gingerbread sesh anyway.

 They're completely refined sugar free, dairy free, gluten free and egg free\!
 My alternative to the usual white royal icing is a honey marshmallow fluff icing.
 It still gives that super white Christmasy vibe plus it adds a nice flavour and texture.
 The cookies are then dusted with coconut flour as an alternative to icing sugar (genius right) which stops the marshmallow stickiness and looks like snow.